amazon-ion/ion-docs/index.md

 lotto_numbers::[7, 9, 19, 40, 42, 44]
 ```

-The [Specification][10] provides an overview of the full set of Ion types.
+The [Specification][spec] provides an overview of the full set of Ion types.

 ### Binary Encoding